 Pre-Register for the items below: Complete the registration form(s) (available Spring 2022).
 If the faculty schedule cannot accommodate you OR you are unable to take the class due to your schedule, we will refund your payment.
 Additionally, if you did not pre-register, and your schedule changes and you CAN take the class, you can make the payments online on the 1st Tuesday.
 Contact our office for details..
 Registration materials will be enclosed in your packet; which will be e-mailed mid-May.

-Secondary Lessons: You already receive with your camp fee 3 one-hour lessons on your main instrument or voice as part of the camp tuition.
+Secondary Lessons: You already receive, with your camp fee, three one-hour lessons on your main instrument or voice as part of the camp tuition.
 If you are interested in taking secondary lessons on another instrument or voice you may do so if your schedule premits.
-This optional lesson is as follows: $TBA for 3 half-hour lessons, and $TBA for 3 one-hour lessons.
+This optional lesson is as follows: $75 for three, half-hour lessons, and $150 for three, one-hour lessons.
 Lesson availability are subject to instructor's and camper's schedule.

 Piano Class (beginner level and advanced level): This class has several sections but is limited in enrollment.
 Beginner class is designed for students with no prior piano skill.